atreyeem99/ORCA-keywords/README.md

 - `MaxStep 0.3 ` maximum step length in internal coordinates.
 Default is 0.3 au
 - `Trust -0.3 ` Initial trust radius.
 Default is -0.3 au
 - `reset 5 ` reset the modified internal Hessian values after 5 cycles
+- `XYZ1 "scanName.003.xyz" ` the xyz-files of the structures